At a Glance

 - This quotation resonates with me / relates to my experience because . . .

-Write or project a quotation on the board so it is visible when students enter the room.
-Start by asking students to reflect on the quotation in their journals, providing them with the Notable Quotable sentence starters as needed.
-Then ask them to share their ideas in a pair or triad discussion with their peers.
+Then ask students to share their ideas in a pair or triad discussion with their peers.
 Debrief with a Wraparound activity or brief class discussion.

-Share a quotation on a virtual whiteboard like Jamboard or Zoom’s whiteboard feature, or in a Google Doc, and have students use the Notable Quotable sentence starters (or their own ideas) to respond to the quotation.
-Give them a minute to read each other’s comments, and then, using a different colored sticky note (Jamboard) or different font color (Zoom whiteboard or Google Doc), respond to two classmates’ comments.
-Time allowing, invite students to notice patterns of thinking, places of agreement, and places of disagreement.
+Share a quotation on a virtual whiteboard or in a Google Doc, and have students use the Notable Quotable sentence starters (or their own ideas) to respond to the quotation.
+Give them a minute to read each other’s comments, and then, depending on your tech tool, have them use a different colored sticky note (Jamboard) or different font color (Zoom whiteboard or Google Doc), to respond to two classmates’ comments.
+If time allows, invite students to notice patterns of thinking, places of agreement, and places of disagreement.

 How are you planning to use this resource?Tell Us More

 Our Names and Our Place in the World

 Slow Down with The Slowdown

 Unlimited Access to Learning.
 More Added Every Month.

 Facing History & Ourselves is designed for educators who want to help students explore identity, think critically, grow emotionally, act ethically, and participate in civic life.
 It’s hard work, so we’ve developed some go-to professional learning opportunities to help you along the way.